-Easy Christmas cookie exchange recipe!
+Easy Christmas cookies for cookie exchange recipe!
 Limited on time, but still want to participate in a cookie swap?
 Wrap a chocolate candy in prepared pie crust forming a wonton and decorate with colorful jimmies!

 Welcome to this holiday cookie exchange hosted by my Freaky Friday blogging buddies where we will be sharing some fabulous holiday treats!

-The premise of Freaky Friday blog hop is based on the Disney movie staring Jamie Lee Curtis, Mark Harmon, and Lindsey Lohan.
-The movie is a comedy about a mom and her teenage daughter that have a hard time getting along, so they switch places so they can walk in each other’s shoes.
+Just in case you aren’t familiar with the movie, it’s a comedy about a mom and her teenage daughter that have a hard time getting along, so they switch places so they can walk in each other’s shoes.

 The Freaky Friday for bloggers is a fun way for us to take a closer look at each other’s recipes and pick one to try for ourselves.

 For our last swap I shared this delicious Jalapeno Popper Chicken with Bacon recipe.
 This time we were given instructions to find something that you can add to a cookie tray for the holidays.

 Dan and Scott are raising a large family of boys (6!), so you can only imagine the variety of recipes that they have in their Christmas cookie collection.

 These Holiday Wonton Kisses won out because I thought they are genius treat for busy families, and after tasting them these will be on my cookie tray forever!

 The holiday season is packed with activities and sometimes there just isn’t enough time to make homemade treats.